John Glenn dies at 95

 Magness Lake, in Heber Springs, is a magnet for swans

 With John's passing, our nation has lost an icon and Michelle and I have lost a friend.
 John spent his life breaking barriers, from defending our freedom as a decorated Marine Corps fighter pilot in World War II and Korea, to setting a transcontinental speed record, to becoming, at age 77, the oldest human to touch the stars.
-John always had the right stuff, inspiring generations of scientists, engineers and astronauts who will take us to Mars and beyond - not just to visit, but to stay [...]
+John always had the right stuff, inspiring generations of scientists, engineers and astronauts who will take us to Mars and beyond - not just to visit, but to stay. ...
 The last of America's first astronauts has left us, but propelled by their example we know that our future here on Earth compels us to keep reaching for the heavens.
 On behalf of a grateful nation, Godspeed, John Glenn.

-He needs to clarify his stance on climate change.
-Supporting this nominee tells me McDaniel…

-"Sources say AR Rep. Rick Crawford could be in line for the Secretary of Agriculture…

 Cover Story / Arkansas Reporter / The Week That Was / The Observer / Editorial / Max Brantley / Ernest Dumas / Gene Lyons / Jay Barth / Words / Guest Writer / Letters